J&K: One terrorist killed in Kupwara encounter

 Srinagar, June 29: An encounter between militants and security forces is underway in Kupwara district of Jammu and Kashmir.
-One terrorist is reportedly killed near Trehgam in the operation over.
+One terrorist is reportedly killed near Trehgam.

 The encounter takes place as the Amarnath Yatra in the state is underway and the security forces have been tightened in the state for the safety of the pilgrims.
 A police official said security forces launched a search operation in the forest of Kupwara following information about presence of militants there.